datamapper/datamapper.github.com/_posts/2010-09-07-datamapper-102-released.markdown

 How to report issues
 --------------------

-Please report any issues you find in IRC, on the mailing list, or inthe tracker:
+Please report any issues you find in IRC, on the mailing list, or in the bug tracker:

 * [IRC](irc://irc.freenode.net/%23datamapper)
 * [Mailing List](http://groups.google.com/group/datamapper)